As technology advances and the economy changes, we will explore the jobs in Texas that may be at risk of disappearing by 2035.

 Medical Diagnostic Assistants

-AI shows high accuracy in analyzing medical images and assisting in diagnoses.
+AI shows high accuracy in analyzing medical images and assisting with diagnoses.
 This could reduce the role of medical diagnostic assistants.

 Agricultural Workers

-As agricultural machines and robots can perform planting, harvesting, and packaging tasks, the demand for farm workers is likely to decrease.
+As agricultural machines and robots can perform planting, harvesting, and packaging tasks, the demand for farm workers may decrease.
 This is particularly evident in large-scale farms.
 As robots and automation systems can replace livestock management and animal husbandry, the role of livestock managers is also diminishing.

-Changes in technology and the economy may lead to the disappearance of certain jobs, but they also create new jobs and opportunities.
-The important thing is to adapt to changes and acquire new skills.
+While changes in technology and the economy may lead to the disappearance of some jobs, they also create new jobs and opportunities.
+The key is to adapt to these changes and acquire new skills.
 Through retraining and lifelong learning, one can maintain competitiveness in the future job market.
-Additionally, since human roles remain crucial in fields requiring creativity and human sensitivity, strengthening capabilities in these areas can also be a good strategy.
+Additionally, in fields that require creativity and human sensitivity, the role of humans remains important, so strengthening capabilities in these areas can be a good strategy.